-At Cloudflare, we have a large global network and things can go wrong, right?
-Sometimes, bad things can only happen at a very low percentage like 1% or even 0.1% or 0.001%.
+At Cloudflare, we have a large global network and things can go wrong.
+Sometimes, bad things happen only at a very low rate like 1% or even 0.1% or 0.001%.
 To troubleshoot such problems that are almost impossible to reproduce, we need advanced debugging tools.

-In recent months, we introduced several important features that can make it possible for OpenResty-based applications to handle this much of a concurrency level in a single production box.
+In recent months, we introduced several important features that make it possible for OpenResty-based applications to handle this much concurrency level in a single production box.
 It’s like 2 million concurrent connections.